appcircleio/appcircle-docusaurus/docs/publish-module/creating-publish-profiles/index.md

 ## iOS Publish Profiles

-iOS publishing profiles can be created manually or by importing an existing App Store Connect profile.
+iOS Publish profiles can be created manually or by importing an existing App Store Connect profile.

 ### Create Profile Manually